 In addition to pension benefits, other postretirement benefits, including certain health care and life insurance benefits, are also provided to retired employees.
 The amount of health care benefits is limited to lifetime maximums as outlined in the plan.
-All regular employees of American may become eligible for these benefits if they satisfy eligibility requirements during their working lives.
+Substantially all regular employees of American and employees of certain other subsidiaries may become eligible for these benefits if they satisfy eligibility requirements during their working lives.

 Certain employee groups make contributions toward funding a portion of their retiree health care benefits during their working lives.
-American funds benefits as incurred and makes contributions to match employee prefunding.
+AMR funds benefits as incurred and makes contributions to match employee prefunding.